 Start your adventures at Old Town Square.
 Arrive early to beat the crowds and have the opportunity to take great photographs!

 First, head to the Old Town Hall and purchase a ticket to climb the tower.
-Tickets are 50% off the first hour after opening!
+Tickets are 50% off for the first hour after opening!
 From the top of the tower, you’ll have beautiful views of Old Town Square, the Powder Tower, and Prague Castle.

 Of course, do not forget to stop and watch the show when the Astronomical Clock strikes the hour!